-A warrant is a document, sometimes referred to as a writ, that gives authority to law enforcement to search a residence or dwelling, business or vehicle or other structure where there is an expectation of privacy to perform some act such as a search for certain items or to make an arrest of a particular person.
+A warrant is a document that gives authority to law enforcement to search a vehicle or structure to perform a search for certain items or to make an arrest of a particular person.

 - The defendant’s name or, if not known, a sufficient physical description or other name or alias by which the defendant may be identified with some certainty.

 - A description of the offense for which the defendant has been charged.

 - The time of issuance.

 - City and county where it was issued